MicrosoftDocs/azure-docs/articles/machine-learning/how-to-secure-training-vnet.md

 ---

-## Compute instance/cluster or serverless compute with public IP
+## <a name="compute-instancecluster-with-public-ip"></a>Compute instance/cluster or serverless compute with public IP

 > [!IMPORTANT]
 > This information is only valid when using an _Azure Virtual Network_.
 If you are using a _managed virtual network_, see [managed compute with a managed network](how-to-managed-network-compute.md).